Educational Opportunity Programs Associate Director

 Department Name: Early Outreach & Support Pgms

-Recruitment Status: Extended!
-Apply Today!
-Priority Screening begins: Monday, March 29, 2021
+Recruitment Status: Apply Today!
+Priority Screening begins: Tuesday, July 6, 2021

 Under the general supervision of the Director of College Support Programs the Associate Director leads the day-to-day operations of Educational Opportunity Program (EOP).
 EOP is designed to improve access and retention of historically low-income and educationally disadvantaged students.
 EOP students have the potential and demonstrated motivation to perform satisfactorily at a CSU, but they have not been able to realize their potential because of their economic or educational background.
 The program provides admission and academic assistance to EOP-eligible undergraduate students.
 In many cases, the program offers financial assistance to eligible students.
 EOP provides students with the resources, tools and skills to ensure academic and personal success through a variety of academic support services.